 Women’s Group: Peer Support for 18+

-Women often face unique experiences as Autistic and neurodivergent individuals, including differences in socialization, expectations, and how autism is understood and expressed.
+Women often face unique experiences as Autistic and neurodivergent individuals, including differences in the way they socialize, societal expectations, and how autism is understood and expressed in women compared to that of men.

 In this first session, we’ll discuss:

-This group is intended for those who personally identify with the above.
-This boundary ensures that participants can share openly without explanation or justification.
+*This group is intended for Autistic and neurodivergent folks who identify as women or who connect with experiences of womanhood, inclusive of non-binary and other 2SLGBTQ+ identities and expressions.
+This boundary ensures that participants can share openly without explanation, justification or judgement.

 Tuesday, March 17